 Firefighters CAN make a difference in the lives of cluttered residents.
 Every resident who reduces their clutter also reduces the risks to first responders.

-With this program, your department personnel will be able to:
+With this training program, your department personnel will be able to:

 - Understand Hoarding as a mental health disorder.